jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

   - `page.rawInput`: raw unparsed/unrendered plaintext content for the current template
   - `page.lang`: available since 2.0 with the i18n plugin
 - `data`: all data for this piece of content. includes data inherited from layouts and YAML front-matter data.
-- `templateContent` or `content`: rendered content of this template.
+- `content` or `templateContent`: rendered content of this template.
 Does not include layout wrappers.

 #### Sort and filter your collections

 When you create a collection in Eleventy, its items are automatically sorted in ascending order using:

-1. The date specified in the filename or in the YAML front matter of the source file or the creation date on the filesystem as a fallback.
+1. The date specified in the filename or in the YAML front matter of the source file.
+The creation date on the filesystem is used as a fallback.
 2. If some files have an identical date, the full path of the file (including the filename) will be taken into account as well.

 If what you need is to sort your collection items by date, you are covered.
 You can also use the `reverse` filter in Nunjucks if needed.